oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/results/README.md

 Re1 Co1 Re2 Co2 ....
 Re311 Co311 (311 becouse it was decleared at PEAKSAMPLESTOSAVE, then the following peak) Re1 Co1 ...

-Find in others directory how to read/plot it.
+Find in /others directory how to read/plot.

 ### Times: